BHSc(Acu), AHPRA, AACMA

-Acupuncture, cupping and
+Acupuncture, Cupping and Chinese Massage

 Jackie has been working and studying in the area of complementary medicine for 20 years.
 Her passion for health was ignited when, as a teenager, she began working as a naturopath's assistant in a busy clinic in Brisbane.
 It was here she developed a deep interest and respect for natural medicine, and decided to pursue a career in this area.

 Jackie then studied in Brisbane and Melbourne, and Nanning, China, and attained a Bachelor of Health Science in Acupuncture and a certificate in Chinese massage.
 Since then Jackie has worked in several clinics, including ones specialising in the area of drug and alcohol rehabilitation and mental health, where she witnessed the profound benefits of using acupuncture as an adjunct treatment in these fields.
 In 2004, in Hobart, she started her first acupuncture clinic.